 Then, find a task they can do together as a group as they work to compete against the other small groups!

-Here are two great small group task examples:
+Here are some great small group task examples:

 4. Partner arm swings